bmlt-enabled/dijon-spreadsheet-maker/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 ## Publishing (GitHub)

-deploys to gh-pages branch
+To deploy to gh-pages branch:

 ```bash
 npm run deploy
 ```
+Access the deployed server at https://dijon.bmlt.dev/